tinmarino/try/speech.md

 As for cooking, coding is a metaphor of labour, transformation, life!
 Welcome in this digital world!
 Software never work.
-We, humble humans, never know how to fix it but we will anyway show you how we try!
+We, humble humans, never know how to fix it but, anyway, we are going to show you how we try!

 ## 1/ Hot and Cold: I: Dichotomy: Tin 1min

 There is a game called: "hot and cold" where the goal is to find an hidden object.
 At any moment, the player can query if he his getting closer or further from the goal.
-This investigation method ~~implements~~ an entropically optimal way to find or geolocalise with respectively a binary tree or Cartesian coordinates.
+This investigation method exibits the entropically optimal way to find or geolocalise with respectively a binary tree or Cartesian coordinates.
-When I play, I just switch off my brain and remember that if nothing goes right, go left!
+When I play, I just switch off my brain and instinctively, if nothing goes right, I go left!
-I also remember that if I keep trying until success, I will succeed before I stop.
+As I keep trying until success, I succeed before I stop.

 Astronomers call that walk "Fitting".
 Computerist call it: "artificial intelligence" where going down the slope of weights of a "neuronal" network is referred as "Training".